One Room Disco

 "One Room Disco" (ワンルーム・ディスコ, Wan Rūmu Disuko) is the ninth major single by Japanese band Perfume.
 It was released on March 25, 2009 as a CD-only version and CD+DVD version.
-The single reached number one on the Oricon weekly chart on April 1.
+The single reached number one on the Oricon weekly chart on April 6.
 The limited edition CD+DVD version included a form that, when filled out and sent in, entered fans into a draw for prizes such as a backstage pass, a visit at home by Perfume, "Perfume Original Goods" gifts, and T-shirts.

 Background and release

-The A-side "One Room Disco" is a mid-to-fast tempo composition containing elements of electro, bubblegum pop and disco.
-The song was announced to be "a spring-like, dancable song".
+The A-side "One Room Disco" is a mid-to-fast tempo composition containing electro, bubblegum pop, and disco elements.
+The song was announced to be "a spring-like, danceable song."
 It features a filtered bass guitar.
-Some phrases in the song refer to some classic songs, such as "Video Killed the Radio Star" by The Buggles, and "Give Me Up" by Michael Fortunati.
-Lyrically, One Room Disco is about the expectations and anxieties of a new life in a new town during spring, which is the season where one typically graduates, enters the work force, or moves in Japan.
+Some phrases in the song refer to classic songs, such as "Video Killed the Radio Star" by The Buggles and "Give Me Up" by Michael Fortunati.
+Lyrically, One Room Disco is about the expectations and anxieties of a new life in a new town during spring, which is the season when one in Japan typically graduates, enters the workforce, or moves.

 The B-side "23:30" is a lounge-influenced track featuring drums and a synthesized harp.
 It uses elements of shibuya-kei, chiptune and bossa nova.